r-barnes/dggridR/README.md

 dggridR solves that problem.

-dggridR builds discrete global grids which partition the surface of the Earth into hexagonal, triangular, pentagonal, or square cells, all of which have the same size.
+dggridR builds discrete global grids which partition the surface of the Earth into hexagonal, triangular, pentagonal, or square cells, **all of which are of equal size!**

 You could do your analyses on a planet where Greenland is bigger than the United States (it's not) and Antarctica is the largest continent (it's really not):